loki4j/loki-logback-appender/docs/docus/docs/migration.md

 ## Upgrading from 1.4.x to 1.5.x

-The biggest breaking change in Loki4j v1.5.0 is an upgrade to Logback v1.3.x.
+The most significant breaking change in Loki4j v1.5.0 is an upgrade to Logback v1.3.x.

 #### Logback 1.2.x is no longer supported

 The minimum supported version of Logback is now 1.3.0.
 This version is not compatible with Logback v1.2.x series.
-If you project depends on other external Logback appenders, please make sure all of them are compatible with Logback v1.3.x before upgrading.
+If your project depends on other external Logback appenders, please make sure all of them are compatible with Logback v1.3.x before upgrading.

 #### Retry functionality changed

-Previously you could set only constant value for a timeout between batch send retries.
+Previously, you could set only a constant value for a timeout between batch send retries.
-Now you can switch between constant and exponential backoff using two new settings `minRetryBackoffMs` and `maxRetryBackoffMs`.
+Now you can switch between constant and exponential backoff using two new settings, `minRetryBackoffMs` and `maxRetryBackoffMs`.
 If both of them have the same value, this value will be used as a constant timeout.
 Otherwise, the timeout value will exponentially grow on each retry from `minRetryBackoffMs` to `maxRetryBackoffMs`.
-The previous setting `retryTimeoutMs` was removed.
+The previous setting, `retryTimeoutMs`, was removed.

-Please note that by default retry delays are exponential now, and they start from 0.5s (1s, 2s, 4s, etc.).
+Please note that by default retry delays are exponential now, starting from 0.5s (1s, 2s, 4s, etc.).
-Previously by default there was a constant delay 60s.
+Previously, by default, there was a constant delay 60s.

-Also, in 1.5.0 a jitter (i.e. a small random variation) is added to the retry backoff delay.
+Also, in 1.5.0 a jitter (i.e., a small random variation) is added to the retry backoff delay.
-You can set an upper bound for a jitter value using a new setting `maxRetryJitterMs`.
+You can set an upper bound for a jitter value using a new setting, `maxRetryJitterMs`.

-Along with previously existed retry on status `503` received from Loki, in this version Loki4j will by default retry sending batches after receiving `429` as well.
+Along with previously existing retry on status `503` received from Loki, in this version, Loki4j will, by default, retry sending batches after receiving `429` as well.
-You can turn this off using `dropRateLimitedBatches` setting.
+You can turn this off using the `dropRateLimitedBatches` setting.

 ## Upgrading from 1.3.x to 1.4.x